onnokleen/mfGARCH/README.md

 ## Highlights
 - A comprehensive toolbox for estimating and forecasting using GARCH-MIDAS models
-- Easy to use, both with one or two exlanatory covariates
+- Easy to use, both with one or two explanatory covariates
 - Built for handling irregularly spaced mixed-frequency data

 Please cite as